katysill/flood-detection/README.md

 ### customizable parameters for calculating_spectral_indices notebooks

 The analysis will run on any WV-2 image once the area of interest has been appropriately defined.
 As each image may have individual features, the user may choose to customize input values within the notebook.
 Customizable parameters are indicated in markdown within the notebook.
+Some of the customizable parameter include:

 - Definition/thresholds for the cloud mask
 - Definition/thresholds for the flood masks
 - Definition/thresholds for the NDWI masks